Understanding the Digital SAT (DSAT): A Complete Overview

 Key Changes in the DSAT

 • Shorter Test Duration – The DSAT is now two hours and 14 minutes long, compared to the previous three-hour paper test version.
 This reduction in time makes the test less exhausting and more manageable.
+The test is now administered on the bluebook app.

 • Adaptive Testing – The Digital SAT uses multistage adaptive testing, meaning the difficulty of later questions is adjusted based on a student’s earlier performance.
 Each subject (Reading & Writing and Math) is divided into two modules: all students start with a moderate first module, and their performance influences whether the second module is easier or more challenging.